-Prepayments and early liquidations of the underlying mortgage loans will result in distributions on the Offered Principal Balance Certificates of amounts that would otherwise be paid over the remaining terms of the underlying mortgage loans.
+Prepayments and other early liquidations of the underlying mortgage loans will result in distributions on the Offered Principal Balance Certificates of amounts that would otherwise be paid over the remaining terms of the underlying mortgage loans.
 This will tend to shorten the weighted average lives of the Offered Principal Balance Certificates and accelerate the rate at which the notional amounts of the corresponding component of the interest-only certificates are reduced.
-Defaults on the underlying mortgage loans, particularly at or near their maturity dates, may result in significant delays in distributions of principal on the underlying mortgage loans and, accordingly, on the Offered Principal Balance Certificates, while workouts are negotiated or foreclosures are completed, subject to the Freddie Mac Guarantee.
+Defaults on the underlying mortgage loans, particularly at or near their maturity dates, may result in significant delays in distributions of principal on the underlying mortgage loans and, accordingly, on the Offered Principal Balance Certificates, while work-outs are negotiated or foreclosures are completed, subject to the Freddie Mac Guarantee.
 These delays will tend to lengthen the weighted average lives of the Offered Principal Balance Certificates.
 See "The Pooling and Servicing Agreement-Modifications, Waivers, Amendments and Consents" in this information circular.

 The extent to which the yield to maturity on any Offered Principal Balance Certificate may vary from the anticipated yield will depend upon the degree to which the Offered Principal Balance Certificate is purchased at a discount or premium and when, and to what degree payments of principal on the underlying mortgage loans are in turn paid in a reduction of the outstanding principal balance of the Offered Principal Balance Certificate.
 If you purchase Offered Principal Balance Certificates at a discount, you should consider the risk that a slower than anticipated rate of principal payments on the underlying mortgage loans could result in an actual yield to you that is lower than your anticipated yield.
-If you purchase the interest-only certificates or Offered Principal Balance Certificates at a faster than anticipated rate of principal payments on the underlying the risk that a faster than anticipated rate of principal payments on the underlying the risk that a faster than anticipated rate of principal payments on the underlying the risk that a faster than anticipated rate of principal payments on the underlying the risk that a faster than anticipated rate of principal payments on the underlying mortgage loans could result in an actual yield.
+If you purchase the interest-only certificates or Offered Principal Balance Certificates at a premium, you should consider the risk that a faster than anticipated rate of principal payments on the underlying mortgage loans could result in an actual yield to you that is lower than your anticipated yield.